anjumyaseen/password_safe/SECURITY.md

 ## Reporting a Vulnerability

-Please email security reports to: security@yourdomain.example
+Please email security reports to: anjumy.ai@gmail.com

 You can also open a private security advisory on GitHub if your repo has it enabled.